tobiassjosten/tobiassjosten.github.io/_posts/2013-08-16-php-repl-for-symfony-and-drupal.md

 [Boris](https://github.com/d11wtq/boris), from [Chris Corbyn](https://twitter.com/d11wtq), solves this.
 He describes it as *a tiny little, but robust REPL for PHP* and this is exactly what I have been missing all these years.
 Thanks, Chris!

+There are a couple of ways to [install it](https://github.com/d11wtq/boris#installation) but I prefer using [Composer](/composer/):

+    $ composer global require 'd11wtq/boris=*'0

-After [installing it](https://github.com/d11wtq/boris#usage) (I recommend as a globally available PHAR) you should be able to run `boris` and fire away your code at it.
+Now you should be able to run `boris` and fire away your code at it.

     [1] boris> 1 + 2 * 3;
      → int(7)